bcnmy/biconomy-paymasters/README.md

 - Users initiate a transaction using an ERC20 token.
 - Paymaster validates the transaction and covers the userOp fees.This flow ensures ease of use and convenience for users.

-### Verifying (Sponsorship) Paymaster
+### Sponsorship Paymaster

 ![Sponsorship Paymaster](./assets/readme/conditional-gas-sponsorship-paymaster.png)

 - Users initiate the process with their userOps.
-- The operation is checked against the requirements set by the Sponsorship (Verifying) Paymaster.
+- The operation is checked against the requirements set by the Sponsorship Paymaster.
 - Once verified and approved, the Paymaster sponsors the gas fees.
 - This process ensures userOps are confirmed on the network without users incurring gas costs.